 Another angle you can view increased heart rate and extra sweating in the sauna is an additional calorie burning and potential weight loss related to it.

 Skin is the largest organ of your body.
 You can help yourself to remove unnecessary minerals, metabolites, and excessive water, as well as harmful toxins by sweating them off in the sauna.

 Removing toxins and drug residues through the skin is so effective, that it’s used by drug-addiction rehabs for more than 4 decades in over 70 countries worldwide.

-In medical circles, this detox method is referred as Hubbard sauna regiment.
+In medical circles, this detox method is referred to as the Hubbard sauna regimen.
 It was also successfully used with 9/11 firefighters, who developed various health conditions after being exposed to harmful substances while working at the 9/11 crash site.

-But be mindful that some trace elements as zinc, copper, iron, nickel, chromium, and molybdenum can leave your body with sweat.
-So make sure you eat foods or drink enough fluids rich in those elements or take supplements if you feel like you really need it.
+But be mindful that some trace elements such as zinc, copper, iron, nickel, chromium, and molybdenum can leave your body with sweat.
+So make sure you eat foods or drink enough fluids rich in those elements or take supplements if you feel like you really need them.